-Depending on their sport and performance level, athletes and teams are assigned by Antidoping Switzerland or their international federation to what are known as testing pools.
+Depending on their sport and performance level, athletes and teams are assigned by Antidoping Switzerland or their International Sports Federation to what are known as whereabouts pools.
 Their main purpose is to help test planning and they are relevant to the therapeutic use exemption process.

 All athletes who hold a license or membership of a club or federation affiliated with Swiss Olympic may be subject to testing at any time.
 This also apply to athletes participating in competitions held by such organizations.

 The support personnel has a key role.
 In addition to being a role model, it is also their role to teach the athletes the most important rules and tips.
 In addition, numerous anti-doping rules apply to the support personnel specifically.